ChamiLamelas/Music_Tab_Project/README.md

 **(3)** The last non-whitespace character must be a "|" **(4)** Be at least 3 characters long, not counting the whitespace at either end.

 Lines that are not "simple" contain string data as represented by properties **1-4** above but with extraneous non-whitespace text on either end of it.
-This is different from extra text lines in input tab files which are discussed in the later section [Handling "EXtra" Text](#handing-"extra"-text) Now, for some examples:
+This is different from extra text lines in input tab files which are discussed in the later section [Handling Extra Text](#handing-extra-text) Now, for some examples:

 **Example:** Here is a simple string line.
 Note that it starts with "G" followed by a "|" (the 1st case of property **1**).